 Clothing shall not be excessively revealing and must be sufficient to conceal undergarments at all times.
 Bare midriffs, excessive cleavage, crop tops, halter tops, tube tops, see-through, fishnet or lace fabrics, backless clothing, muscle shirts, oversized or off the shoulder tops, spaghetti straps are prohibited.
 Tank tops straps must be at least 1-inch.
 Any club jacket, which might be interpreted as gang-related, will be prohibited.
 OHS Letterman’s jackets or co-curricular activity jackets may be worn to display “Panther Pride”.

-Hats and beanies are permitted on campus.
-Bandanas, skull caps, and/or any headgear that is not in compliance with the OHS dress code will be confiscated.
+Hats, beanies, and other headgear worn on campus must be a blank color in our school colors (black, orange, white, grey) or depict the Orange High School logo.
+Items not in compliance with the OHS dress code will be confiscated.
 Sweatshirts with hoods should be off the head at all times unless weather permits.
 Hats/head coverings worn for medical or religious purposes will be allowed.
+Refer to specific classroom policies regarding the wearing of beanies, hats, and hoodies while inside the classroom environments.

 Over-sized ear rings, chain belts, studded belts, studded bracelets, any type of pointed jewelry, or wallet chains are considered dangerous and prohibited.
 Chains and any items of jewelry that include metal studs and/or metal spikes are not permitted.
 Bandanas worn or hanging from clothes or promotional buttons which reference gender, cultural, ethnic, religious beliefs, etc. are prohibited.
 Belts must waist-size appropriate and tucked in the belt loops.